Clinical-Genomics/Janus/README.md

 To add new parsing functionality to Janus:

-1. Check if the file tag is represented in `constants/FileTag.py`
+1. Check if the file tag is represented in `constants/FileTag.py`.
 2. Check if the parsing functions can parse the metrics file.
 See in fixtures for currently available structures.
 3. Add a model to the `models/<metrics>` that will hold the parsed data.
 4. Add or update a model in `modles/workflow`.
 5. If a new workflow was added create a function `collect_{workflow}_metrics` in the `CollectQCService`.
 See existing functions for guidance.
 6. If a new workflow was added update the `get_case_info_for_workflow` with the workflow parsing function.
-7. Add/Update tests to ensure the parsing can be successful
+7. Add/Update tests to ensure the parsing can be successful.